UCB-stat-159-s21/site/Hw/hw08-final-project.md

 ## Workflow

-You will be assigned to _the same team from HW 6_, and we will use the same workflow as for that assignment, with a private Slack channel for each team where we'll add the three instructors.
+You will be assigned to similarly-sized teams from HW 6, and in some cases it may be the same people (we've done some reshuffling based on your feedback in HW 6 and 7, but didn't create a completely new set of teams from scratch).

-In general, all other guidelines regarding testing, documentation, PRs, GitHub Actions and more, from the HW06 group assignment, apply equally here, so we won't repeat them.
+We will use the same workflow as for that assignment, with a private Slack channel for each team where we'll add the three instructors.
+All other guidelines regarding testing, documentation, PRs, GitHub Actions and more, from the HW06 group assignment, apply equally here, so we won't repeat them.
 You can refresh your memory by [checking out those notes](hw06-cryptorandom-contrib.md#Tips-for-this-assignment).

 ## Resources